| The Romancers:

 available today.
 You can find most of their singles

-included on Varese Sarabande’s 1999 four volume CD set,
+included on Varese Sarabande’s 1999 four CD set,

 includes many of the recordings co-produced by Max Uballez